Project-Pandora-Game/pandora-assets/CONTRIBUTING.md

 There are certain contribution guidelines established for adding new assets or modifying existing ones.

-When new asset is contributed to Pandora, the contributors are required to fill in the following details:
+When contributing a new asset to Pandora, the contributors are required to fill in the following details:
  - Who is the contributor responsible for this asset, meaning who is to be contacted with questions or comments.
  - Their preferred policy on which changes they allow to their asset and which not.
  - Their preferred policy on how they allow their asset to be reused and how not.
  - The legal licensing for the images the asset uses.

-For details about licensing please check `ASSET_LICENSING.md` and `LICENSE`.
+For details about licensing, please check `ASSET_LICENSING.md` and `LICENSE`.

 # Modification policy

-Authors can choose from multiple policies how they prefer their asset to be changed by others.
-Note, that an asset can always be fully removed from the game if decided by the Pandora team, for any reason, including but not limited to it being broken and the author preferring it not to be modified.
+Authors can choose from multiple policies on how they prefer their assets to be changed by others.
+Note that an asset can always be entirely removed from the game if the Pandora team decides, for any reason, including but not limited to it being broken and the author preferring it not to be modified.

-Authors can choose from the following policies for their asset:
+Authors can choose from the following policies for their assets:
 - `Free to change`
-  - Author allows for any and all changes to their asset without any more consent needed from them.
+  - The author allows for any and all changes to their asset without any more consent needed from them.
 - `Fixes and New uses, otherwise ask`
-  - Author allows anyone to make fixes to the current behaviour of the asset.
+  - The author allows anyone to make fixes to the current behaviour of the asset.
-  - Author allows anyone to make this asset compatible with new features by modifying it or creating new variants.
+  - The author allows anyone to make this asset compatible with new features by modifying it or creating new variants.
-  - Author requests to be asked before doing any changes to this asset not stated above.
+  - The author requests to be asked before any changes not stated above are made to this asset.
 - `Fixes and New uses`
-  - Author allows anyone to make fixes to the current behaviour of the asset.
+  - The author allows anyone to make fixes to the current behaviour of the asset.
-  - Author allows anyone to make this asset compatible with new features by modifying it or creating new variants.
+  - The author allows anyone to make this asset compatible with new features by modifying it or creating new variants.
-  - Author requests that no other changes are done to this asset by others.
+  - The author requests that no other changes are made to this asset by others.
 - `Fixes only, otherwise ask`
-  - Author allows anyone to make fixes to the current behaviour of the asset.
+  - The author allows anyone to make fixes to the current behaviour of the asset.
-  - Author requests to be asked before doing any changes to this asset not stated above.
+  - The author requests to be asked before any changes not stated above are made to this asset.
 - `Fixes only`
-  - Author allows anyone to make fixes to the current behaviour of the asset.
+  - The author allows anyone to make fixes to the current behaviour of the asset.
-  - Author requests that no other changes are done to this asset by others.
+  - The author requests that no other changes are made to this asset by others.
 - `Ask first`
-  - Author requests to be asked before any changes are done to this asset.
+  - The author requests to be asked before any changes are made to this asset.
 - `No Changes`
-  - Author requests that no changes are done to this asset at all.
+  - The author requests that no changes are made to this asset at all.

 # Reuse policy

-Authors can choose from multiple policies how they prefer their asset to be reusable by other asset creators for their assets.
-Note, that if the author allows their asset to be reused, the reused parts are considered part of the new asset and under discretion of its author.
+Authors can choose from multiple policies on how they prefer their assets to be reusable by other asset creators for their assets.
+Note, that if the author allows their asset to be reused, the reused parts are considered part of the new asset and are under the discretion of its author.

-Authors can choose from the following policies for their asset:
+Authors can choose from the following policies for their assets:
 - `Free to use`
-  - Author allows anyone to reuse any part of this asset without any more consent needed from them.
+  - The author allows anyone to reuse any part of this asset without any more consent needed from them.
-  - Note, that licensing restrictions (for example the requirement not to modify the images themselves) may still restrict usage.
+  - Note, that licensing restrictions (for example, the requirement not to modify the images themselves) may still restrict usage.
 - `Ask first`
-  - Author requests to be asked before any part of this asset is reused for other assets.
+  - The author requests to be asked before any part of this asset is reused for other assets.
-  - Note, that licensing restrictions (for example the requirement not to modify the images themselves) may still restrict usage.
+  - Note, that licensing restrictions (for example, the requirement not to modify the images themselves) may still restrict usage.
 - `No reuse`
-  - Author requests that no part of this asset is reused in any way for other assets.
+  - The author requests that no part of this asset is reused in any way for other assets.